elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

              new_category='testing')
 ```

 If the document is not found in elasticsearch an exception (`elasticsearch.NotFoundError`) will be raised.
-If you wish to return `None` instead just pass in `ignore=404` to suppress the exception:
+If you wish to return `None` instead, pass in `ignore=404` to suppress the exception:

 ```python
 p = Post.get(id='not-in-es', ignore=404)